min2ha/ukwa-site/content/target/35873/index.en.md

   "subject": "First World War Centenary, 2014-18"
 }

-# Heroism & Heartbreak: True Tales from the Hartlepools at War

 In this section you will find a selection of information, photographs and memories relating to Hartlepool’s role in the First World War.